-Bears are known as powerful and strong animals with the ability to harm or kill a human being.
-They are sometimes described as the “king of the forest”, especially male bears.
+Black bears are known as powerful and strong animals.
+They are sometimes described as the “king of the forest”, especially males.
 Female bears, on the other hand, are well-known for their immense level of care for their offspring.

 They are confident in their ability to survive in a harsh environment and they also know how to lead others.
-Bears are symbolic of confidence and we sometimes connect them to very confident people – leaders who know what it takes to win.
+Black bears are symbolic of confidence and we sometimes connect them to very confident people – leaders who know what it takes to win.

 3. Solitude and Peace

-The male bear is a lonesome specimen who likes to make sure everything is kept in check with their own values.
-Very rarely will you see a male bear together with other bears, because their own company is enough to help them survive and keep them alive.
+The male black bear is a lonesome specimen who likes to make sure everything is kept in check with its own values.
+Very rarely will you see a male black bear together with other bears, because their own company is enough to help them survive and keep them alive?

 4. Courage and Optimism

-Sometimes, bears are mistaken for being heartless creatures that will attack us even if unprovoked.
+Sometimes, black bears are mistaken for being heartless creatures that will attack us even if unprovoked.
 That could not be further from the truth.
-Female bears have exceptional child-raising skills.
+Female black bears have exceptional child-raising skills.

 6. Majesty (Respect)

-As we’ve already mentioned, bears are often revered as “kings of the forest”.
-They have widespread control of their territory where they are the undisputed ruler and controller of the lands.
+Bears are often revered as “kings of the forest”.
+They have widespread control of their territory where they are the undisputed ruler and controllers of the lands.

 They like to mark their territory, warning other animals that if they do come close, their life is likely to come to a bitter end.
 Their stature and their presence alone is enough to keep other animals intimidated.
 In the past, many royal families had the bear in their emblem, displaying their majesty and announcing they are to be respected.